Install & Use Install & Use

 Note: Some programs require a restart for the new font to be available.

-Windows font installation instructions
+Windows (7, 8, 8.1, and 10) font installation instructions

-• Open "Control Panels" (under Start->Settings)
+• Open "Control Panel" (under Start->Settings)

-• Double-click "Fonts" control panel
+• Double-click "Fonts" category

 • Select "Install New Font..." from File menu